 Your air conditioner needs to have a consistent amount of circulating refrigerant to cool down your house.
 But if there is a leak, the refrigerant may get depleted.
-So, if you find that your air conditioner is blowing warm air instead of cold air, it can be a sign that the refrigerant level of your air conditioner is low.
 You may find yourself lowering the temperature while adjusting the thermostat without feeling any relief.
-You can call an HVAC technician right away unless you want to spend a few hours in the house which feels like a boiler.
+You can call an HVAC technician or Best AC Company in Phoenix right away unless you want to spend a few hours in the house which feels like a boiler.

 2. Frozen AC:

 A frozen air conditioner is another reason that refrains the cold air coming out from your air conditioner.
 Ice build-up in your AC may happen for many reasons, like dirty air filters, or even lack of refrigerant.
 The evaporator coil may freeze and stop the unit from doing its job.
 If the fan of the air conditioner is broken, the condensate lines or the drains are blocked –

 they may also cause ice build-up in your AC.
 If the condensation is frozen, it prevents the coils from absorbing heat.
 It may also lead to water formation around your AC unit while damaging the walls of your home.
 At times, the freezing of your air conditioner also leads to a breakdown of the compressor causing you to spend more on the repair of the air conditioner.
 If you believe that the air conditioner is frozen, you may call an HVAC technician for AC Repair Tucson, AZ to resolve your problem.